CyberSecurityHat/CTF-Writeup/2022-08-22_Hacker's Playground 2022/Tutorial/Web/SQLi101/README.md

 ### try : admin'or '1' = '1

-You cannot use or in SQL statements.
+I cannot use 'or' in SQL statements.
 (Fail!
 Don't user 'OR'!
 No Hack!!)

 ### try : admin' or '1'='1 --